Upgrad Logo

 Education System in Germany

-Education Levels: Key Duration & Outcomes
+Education Levels: Key Duration and Outcomes

 German higher education levels build progressively from foundational knowledge to advanced research leadership.